schalk/corda/docs/source/node-explorer.rst

   Corda node address, username and password are required for login, the address is defaulted to localhost:0 if leave blank.
   Username and password can be configured via the ``rpcUsers`` field in node's configuration file; for demo nodes, it is defaulted to ``user1`` and ``test``.

-.. note:: If you are connecting to the demo nodes, only Alice and Bob (20004, 20006) are accessible using user1 credential, you won't be able to connect to the notary.
+.. note:: If you are connecting to the demo nodes, Alice, Bob, Royal Mint and Federal Reserve are all accessible using user1 credential, you won't be able to connect to the notary.

 .. image:: resources/explorer/login.png
    :scale: 50 %